geobacter-rs/about/CODING.md

 * Calling a function which uses `asm!`.
 * Anything not Rust code, including anything called via FFI.
 This includes calling anything in libc.
+* Panics.
+These aren't actually disallowed, but panicking will cause the workitem to terminate. *No drops run if this happens*, the workitem just stops.

 Everything else is fair game.